ffroliva/zopa/homework/README.md

 ```sh
 java -jar target/homework-1.0-SNAPSHOT.jar %1 %2
 ```
-P.S.: If you prefer you can ignore the quote.exe file and execute the above command straight from the project's root directorty.
+P.S.: If you prefer you can ignore the quote.exe file and execute the above command straight from the project's root directory.

 # Monthly Repayment Formula.

-From my research the formula that most accuratelly calculates the monthly repayment based on the given example was the following:
+From my research the formula that most accurately calculates the monthly repayment based on the given example was the following:

 ```
                        J